+''' package maths

-package maths modules = Maths
+modules = Maths

 , Maths.NumOps

 , Maths.BinOps

 , Maths.HexOps

+'''

 Other examples of package files can be found in the libs directory of the main Idris repository, and in third-party libraries.
+More details including a complete listing of available fields can be found in ref-sect-packages.